.

 and the Money Supply

 The Treasury pays the government’s bills out of its account at the Fed.
-Those payments inject new deposits and reserves of base money into the banking system.
-Since that would increase the money supply and interfere with the Fed’s ability to implement monetary policy, it compensates in the following ways:
+Those payments inject new reserves of base money into the banking system.
+Since the increase in reserves would interfere with the Fed’s ability to implement monetary policy, the Treasury compensates as follows:

-(2) As it spends, the Treasury replenishes its Fed account with equal transfers from its commercial bank accounts, where it deposits its receipts from taxes and bond sales.
+(1) As the Treasury spends, it replenishes its Fed account with equal transfers from its commercial bank accounts where it deposits its receipts from taxes and bond sales.
 This removes the reserves of base money created by its spending.
-Aggregate reserves of the banking system therefore remain unchanged, on average.
+Aggregate reserves of the banking system therefore remain unchanged on average, thereby allowing the Fed to make small adjustments in reserves as needed to maintain control of the Fed funds rate.

 The Balanced Reciprocal Flow of Funds